-In compliance with federal law, including the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Vietnam Era Veterans Readjustment Assistance Act of 1974 as amended by the Jobs for Veterans Act, the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, military service, covered veterans status, or genetic information in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
-In addition, the university does not discriminate against individuals on the basis of their gender expression consistent with the university's nondiscrimination policy.
-Requests for information, inquiries, or complaints should be directed to these offices: Faculty and staff-Equal Employment Opportunity, Anita J. Jenious, director, eeoinfo@vanderbilt.edu, telephone (615) 343-9336; Students-Title IX and Student Discrimination, Molly Zlock, Title IX coordinator and director, titleixandstudentdiscrimination@vanderbilt.edu, telephone (615) 343-9004, 110 21st Avenue South, Suite 975, Nashville TN 37203; Students-Student Access Services, Tiffany Culver, interim director, disabilityservices@vanderbilt.edu, telephone (615) 343-9727.
+In compliance with federal law, including the provisions of Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Vietnam Era Veterans Readjustment Assistance Act of 1974 as amended by the Jobs for Veterans Act, and the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, military service, covered veterans status, or genetic information in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
+In addition, the university does not discriminate against individuals on the basis of their gender expression.
+Requests for information, inquiries, or complaints should be directed to these offices: Faculty and staff-Equal Employment Opportunity Office, Anita J. Jenious, director, eeoinfo@vanderbilt.edu, telephone (615) 343-9336; Students-Title IX and Student Discrimination, Molly Zlock, Title IX coordinator and director, titleixandstudentdiscrimination@vanderbilt.edu, telephone (615) 343-9004, 110 21st Avenue South, Suite 975, Nashville TN 37203; Students-Student Access Services, Jamie Bojarski, director, disabilityservices@vanderbilt.edu, telephone (615) 343-9727.

-Vanderbilt®, Vanderbilt University®, V Oak Leaf Design®, Star V Design® and Anchor Down® are trademarks of The Vanderbilt University. © 2018 Vanderbilt University.
+Vanderbilt® and the Vanderbilt logos are registered trademarks of The Vanderbilt University. © 2019 Vanderbilt University.
 All rights reserved.

-Produced by Vanderbilt University Marketing Solutions.
+Produced by Vanderbilt University Marketing Solutions and Vanderbilt Printing Services.